nestybox/sysbox-ee/README.md

 ## Documentation

-We have several documents to help you use and get the best out of system containers.
+We have several documents to help you get started and get the best out of system containers.

 -   [Sysbox Quick Start Guide](docs/quickstart.md)